 The first of these rare, historic cars was a coupe which bore the number 356/2-001, according to The Porsche Family Tree, published by the Porsche Club of America in 1995.
 The bodies of these aluminum beauties were built entirely by hand on a wooden buck by not only Porsche, but also by the major coachbuilders in Austria and Switzerland.

 One of the first orders of cars which began the first production run was by an auto dealer in Zurich in the winter of 1947.
 In fact, because of Switzerland’s perennial neutral political status immediately following the War, Swiss advocates of and investors in the new Porsche vehicles were instrumental in launching the new “356s” and introducing them to the world market.

 The Beutler Company of Thun, Switzerland, took delivery of 6 of the Gmünd chassis in order to design and manufacture cabriolet bodies for the Porsche Office.

 The very first catalog touting simply the “356” consisted of a 4-page brochure containing drawings of the coupe and the still-unbuilt cabriolet.
 The catalog was published in Vienna, in English, French, and German, of course.

-In the wake of these humble beginnings, it’s almost astounding to look back in hindsight to see that by 1965 approximately 78,000 356s were delivered to the world market. . . . .
+In the wake of these humble beginnings, it’s almost astounding to look in the rear-view mirror to see that by 1965 approximately 78,000 356s were delivered to the world market.

 Suggested further bibliographical reading, research and study: